MwangiR/Group1_Project/README.md

 ## Usage

+Limited Useage - In this applicatoins current implementation there are only limited accounts that will work. for Spotify log in please use;
+user name - group1apptest@gmail.com
+password - TestingAccount

 Follow the layout of the page, starting at the top and click through the buttons in order to see who is playing near you!!